romainberger/react-portal-tooltip/README.md

 ### Props

+* `className` : string, the default tooltip css will be used if not specified. check an example in (/example/styles/main.scss)
 * `active`: boolean, the tooltip will be visible if true
 * `position`: top, right, bottom or left.
 Default to right
 * `arrow`: center, right, left, top or bottom (depending on the position prop).
-No arrow when the prop is not sepecified
+No arrow when the prop is not specified
 * `tooltipTimeout`: timeout for the tooltip fade out in milliseconds.
 Default to 500
 * `parent`: the tooltip will be placed next to this element
 * `group`: string, necessary if you want several independent tooltips